issa-project/issa-pipeline/pipeline/HOW-TO-EXTEND-PIPELINE.md

-# How to add a new document processing step
+# How to add a new processing step

 ISSA pipeline is designed to be open to extension.
 Adding a new document processing requires a few steps.